thetrueoneshots/CubeMegaMod/README.md

 # CubeMegaMod
 This is a large mod for CubeWorld steam version.
-It adds / will add underwater exploration, combat modifications, lore improvements, gold usages and more.
+It adds underwater exploration, combat modifications, lore improvements, gold usages and more.

 **If anyone is in need for help with creating their own mods or a collaboration, don't hesitate to contact me.
 I am always glad to help and work with you.
 My discord is: Nichiren#3660.**